sc0ttj/component/README.md

 // ---------------------------------------------------

 // If you included the "emitter", then any "actions" you define will emit its
 // name as an event.
-You can listen to these with the "on" method.
+You can listen to these with the "on" and "once" methods.

 // Example:
 //  - Log the first time the "minus" action is called